 When will work begin on the Englert and how long will the theatre be closed?

 The Englert Theatre began improvements in early-summer 2020.
 The Preservation and improvements will continue throughout the fall as operations are halted in the building.

 Does this mean the Englert will be getting bigger acts?

-With improved sound and production elements for artists, the Englert will have the opportunity to host the highest quality acts that are appropriate for our size of venue (730 seats) across a range of genres and styles.
+With improved production elements for artists, the Englert will have the opportunity to host the highest quality acts that are appropriate for our size of venue (730 seats) across a range of genres and styles.
 For us to achieve the goal of funding a new audio system for the Englert, we need to reach the $6.5 million goal.

 What are the plans for fixing The Englert’s marquee?